Invincible (comics)

 Invincible is an American comic book series written by Robert Kirkman, illustrated by Cory Walker and Ryan Ottley, and published by Image Comics.
-Set in the Image Universe, Invincible follows the coming of age of superhero Mark Grayson / Invincible, a Viltrumite and first-born son of Omni-Man, the most powerful superhero on Earth.
-The series began publication on January 22, 2003, before coming to a close on February 14, 2018, with 144 issues.
-Several spin-off series were released over its run: Brit, The Pact, Atom Eve & Rex Splode, and Guarding the Globe.
-An animated television adaptation began streaming on Amazon Prime Video on March 25, 2021, while an additional spin-off interquel, Battle Beast, began publication in 2025.
+Set in the Image Universe, Invincible follows the coming of age of superhero Mark Grayson / Invincible, a half-Viltrumite and first-born son of Omni-Man, the most powerful superhero on Earth.
+The series began publication on January 22, 2003, before concluding on February 14, 2018, spanning 144 issues.
+Several spin-off series were released over its run: Brit, The Pact, Invincible Presents: Atom Eve & Rex Splode, and Guarding the Globe.
+An animated television adaptation began streaming on Amazon Prime Video on March 25, 2021, while an additional spin-off interquel, Invincible Universe: Battle Beast, began publication in 2025.

 Plot

 Mark Grayson is the son of Nolan and Debbie Grayson.
-Nolan, an alien from the planet Viltrum, is Earth's most powerful superhero, "Omni-Man" When Mark is seventeen, his powers manifest and he becomes the hero "Invincible."
-He becomes acquainted with the hero group Teen Team: Robot, Rex Splode, Dupli-Kate, and Atom Eve, who he becomes close with.
-He also meets Allen the Alien, an agent of the intergalactic Coalition of Planets, that safeguards planets from threats.
+Nolan, an alien from the planet Viltrum, is Earth's most powerful superhero, "Omni-Man".
+When Mark is seventeen, his powers manifest, and he quickly uses them to fight crime, taking the moniker "Invincible."
+He becomes acquainted with the Teen Team, made up of Robot, Rex Splode, Dupli-Kate, and Atom Eve, with whom he becomes close.
+He also meets Allen the Alien, an agent of the Coalition of Planets, which safeguards planets from threats.

-Nolan kills Earth's premiere superhero team, the Guardians of the Globe.
-The world is unaware of his actions, until the villainous Mauler Twins revive the team's leader, the Immortal.
-On live television, he attacks Nolan, who kills him again but is witnessed by Mark.
-He reveals that his race, the Viltrumites, are actually planet-conquering warriors whose ultimate goal is the expansion of their empire.
-Nolan came to Earth to conquer it and tries to convince Mark to join him.
-He refuses and they fight, with the battle killing thousands of people and Mark beaten nearly to death.
-Despite this, Mark's love for his father reconciles him with his newfound humanity, and the regretful Nolan leaves Earth.
+Nolan suddenly kills Earth's premier superhero team, the Guardians of the Globe.
+The world is unaware of his actions and Mark believes he is being controlled until the Mauler Twins revive the team's leader, the Immortal.
+He attacks Nolan, who kills him again, but is witnessed by Mark and the rest of the world on live television.
+Nolan reveals to Mark that he was sent to Earth to conquer it and tries to convince Mark to join him.
+He refuses, and they fight, with the battle resulting in the deaths of thousands of civilians and Mark being beaten nearly to death.
+Changed by the people of Earth and Mark's love, Nolan leaves Earth, unable to kill his son.

-When Mark recovers, he meets Global Defense Agency director Cecil Stedman.
-Now working for the GDA, he meets other heroes and encounters villains who become recurring enemies, such as the Sequids and Flaxans.
-In a raid to defeat the crime boss Machine Head, Mark helps his enforcer Titan.
-Joined by the Teen Team, they defeat his forces but the alien warrior Battle Beast, who leaves.
-Under Cecil's orders, Robot forms a new Guardians of the Globe team, with the Teen Team joining, alongside new heroes like Monster Girl and the revived Immortal.
-Allen tells Mark that the Coalition of Planets is looking for allies to defeat the Viltrum Empire.
-Angstrom Levy, a scientist who can form multiversal portals, attempts to merge the intellect of his alternate selves to gain vast knowledge, enlisting the Mauler Twins' help.
-Mark's intervention leads to the accidental deaths of his counterparts and his disfigurement, vowing revenge on him.
+When Mark recovers, he meets Global Defense Agency director Cecil Stedman and begins working for the GDA.
+Under Cecil's orders, Robot forms a new Guardians of the Globe team made up of the Teen Team, new heroes like Monster Girl, and the revived Immortal.

+Meanwhile, Angstrom Levy, a scientist who can form multiversal portals, attempts to merge the intellect of his alternate selves to gain vast knowledge.
+Mark's intervention leads to the accidental deaths of Levy's counterparts and his disfigurement.
+Due to his alternate counterparts' shared hatred of Invincible, who in many other dimensions turned on humanity and joined his father, Angstrom vows revenge on Mark.